Lymphedema

 Lymphedema therapy is not appropriate for everyone; talk to your doctor if you have concerns.

-What to Expect from the Cotton O’Neil Outpatient Therapy Lymphedema Program
+What to Expect from the Outpatient Therapy Lymphedema Program

 Evaluation

-• How we work as a team to treat lymphedema symptoms and what you must do to control your condition after completing the program.
+• Explain how we work as a team to treat symptoms and what you can do to manage your condition.

 Follow-Up Treatments